 CAUTION: This email originated from an external email address.
-Do not click links or open attachments unless you recognize the sender, you are expecting this email and attachments, and you know the content is safe.
+Do not click links or open attachments unless you you are expecting this email and attachments, and you know the content is safe.

-Skagit County - please create additional time and opportunity for public engagement on this important issue.
-More time with multi-stakeholder engagement is needed to bring positive and enduring solutions for agritourism in Skagit County.
+Skagit County - please e create additional time and opportunity for public engagement on this important issue.
+More time Skagit County - please with multi-stakeholde e create additional time and opportunity for public engagement on this important issue.
+More time er engagement is needed to bring positive and enduring solutions for agritourism in Skagit County.
+Skagit County - please with multi-stakeholde e create additional time and opportunity for public engagement on this important issue.
+More time er engagement is needed to bring positive and enduring solutions for agritourism in Skagit County. me and consideration regarding this extremely important issue that will impact generations in Skagi with multi-stakeholder engagement is needed to bring positive and enduring solutions for agritourism in Skagit County.
 Thank you for your time and consideration regarding this extremely important issue that will impact generations in Skagit County for years to come.